Alphabetical Plant Listing

 Atlantic Camas, Wild Hyacinth, Camassia esculenta, Quamasia hyacinthina

 Camassia scilloides (Wild Hyacinth) is a clump-forming bulbous perennial with upright racemes, 4-12 in. long (10-30 cm), of up to 20 sweet-scented, star-shaped, lavender to very pale blue, almost white flowers with contrasting yellow stamens.
 Blooming for about a month in spring to early summer, the flowers open sequentially from bottom to top.
 Rich in nectar, they attract bees and butterflies.
 Borne on naked flowering stalks, they rise atop a pretty foliage clump of long, narrow, grass-like, bright green leaves.
 The leaves turn yellow after blooming and by midsummer the entire plant has faded into the earth.
-The bulbs are edible and were an important food source for some Native American tribes and early European Settlers.
+The bulbs are edible and were an important food source for some Native American tribes and early European settlers.
 A striking feature in the garden, this useful bulb adds something different to the borders at a time when the summer perennials have not yet hit their stride.
 Wild Hyacinth is a wonderful addition to both prairie and woodland gardens.
-If the plants are happy, they will gently reseed into the surrounding area.
+If the plants are happy, they gently reseed into the surrounding area.

 • Grows up to 1-3 ft. tall (30-90 cm) and 1-2 ft. wide (30-60 cm).

 • Easily grown in full sun to part shade in fertile, humus-rich, moist, well-drained soils.
 Prefers full sun.
-Needs regular moisture during the growing season, but will tolerate drier conditions after bloom as the plants head for summer dormancy.
+Needs regular moisture during the growing season but will tolerate drier conditions after bloom as the plants head for summer dormancy.
 Drought and clay soil tolerant.

 • Stunning in wildflower meadows, cottage gardens or borders.
 Spectacular in large sweeping drifts.
 For best visual impact, plant in groups (at least 10 to 15 bulbs).
 Excellent cut flowers.